 Lost Opportunities and Unemployment

-If you’re not hearing everything you’re supposed to, it will eventually impact your work performance.
+If you do not hear everything you’re supposed to, it will eventually impact your work performance.
 You could lose out on future projects because you didn’t follow instructions on previous work, or your relationship with co-workers could have deteriorated due to you being unable to hear them.
 If you become socially isolated at work, you could end up overlooked by people at all levels of the company.
+These “small” things add up over time and affect your ability to reach your full earning potential.
+A study by the Better Hearing Institute found that people with untreated hearing loss earned, on average, $20,000 less a year than those who treated their hearing loss.

-People with hearing loss that hasn’t been treated also have a higher risk of being unemployed.
-An untreated severe hearing loss translates into a 15 percent greater chance of being unemployed.
+Research also indicates people with untreated hearing loss also have a higher risk of being unemployed.
+An untreated severe hearing loss translates into a 15 percent higher chance of being unemployed.
 Not getting treatment, therefore, could cost you a lot of money as the years go on.

 Additional Medical Bills From Falls

 Untreated hearing loss can deal another financial blow by actually making you more likely to fall.
-A 2012 study found that those with hearing loss had a 1.4-fold increase in falls for every additional 10 dB of hearing loss.
+One study found that even those with mild untreated hearing loss increase their risk of falling 300 percent.
+In addition, there is a 1.4-fold increase in falls for every additional 10 dB of hearing loss.
 The researchers speculated that there could be a link between the degree of loss and effects on the vestibular system, which handles balance, or that people with greater loss simply became more caught up in compensating for the loss than paying attention to particular physical hazards.
 And of course, those falls result in more medical bills, and thus more money out of your pocket.

 Worse Health Outcomes

-So, if you’re interested in protecting yourself both financially and physically, it’s time to visit an audiologist for an evaluation.
+So, if you’re interested in protecting yourself both financially and physically, it’s time to get your hearing evaluated.
 Depending on the test results, you may need to get hearing aids.
-If you do, you’ll likely be pleasantly surprised at how much information you can now hear.
+If you do, you’ll likely be pleasantly surprised.
+Modern hearing aids are incredibly clear and comfortable.
 Take advantage of the available technology to make your life better in all respects.